SourceCodeV/VEHMI-Recruitment/README.md

 (Optional) Other ideas
 ------------------------

+It would be interesting to provide winds that affect the navigation of Ingenuity during the flight.

+Ingenuity's batteries are powered based on the availability of sunlight and have limited resources...

 Ingenuity's flight dynamics do not need to be included in the simulation but it is considered as a very interesting asset if provided.

-It is interesting to provide winds that affect the navigation of Ingenuity during the flight...

-Ingenuity's batteries are powered based on the availability of sunlight and have limited resources...